 To reach, teach and build a system of strong black leaders that understand the importance of Social-Emotional Learning (SEL) and ways to expose and sustain SEL in black communities.

-We aim to highlight and elevate the educators and voices of African American people in the social-emotional field.
+We aim to highlight and elevate the educators and the voices of African American people in the social-emotional field.

 Over a two-year period, Dangers of the Mind connected with over 916 Black and Brown students through a survey, 600 parents, 75 teachers, and 4 superintendents to understand needs in their communities.